-Juicy J Runs Down His Top Five Hip-Hop Beats of All-Time
+Juicy J Shares His Top Five Hip-Hop Beats of All-Time

 Juicy J’s impact has been felt throughout hip-hop for two decades.
 His countless scene-stealing guest appearances and the numerous songs sampling portions of his old records tend to overshadow the influence he's had on the game from behind the boards.
 The sounds crafted by the Juiceman for the likes of Three 6 Mafia, UGK, Ludacris and others have helped shaped crunk, trap music and just about anything falling under the southern rap umbrella.